deriveitCreator/deriveit/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false"

+<b>update 13.8:</b>
+- Changed the name of some of the articles.
+- Apostrophes in links are now removed.

 <b>update 13.7:</b>
 - Changed the topic name "[d/dx] cos(x) = cosec<sup>2</sup>(x)" to "[d/dx] cotan(x) = -cosec<sup>2</sup>(x)".